WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

-The optional `extraSignals` field can also be used to pass signals to the auction, similar to `sellerSignals` and `perBuyerSignals`.
-The difference is that `extraSignals` content cannot be viewed by scripts running on the page -- the signals may only be read by the intended auction participants.
-For more details, see [2.5 extraSignals Hidden from the Page (for Auction Worklets Only)](#25-extrasignals-hidden-from-the-page-for-auction-worklets-only).
+The optional `extraSignals` field can also be used to pass signals to the auction, similar to `sellerSignals`,  `perBuyerSignals`, and `auctionSignals`.
+The difference is that `extraSignals` are trusted to come from the seller because the content loads from a [subresource bundle](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) loaded from a seller's origin, ensuring the authenticity and integrity of the signals.
+For more details, see [2.5 extraSignals](#25-additional-trusted-signals-extrasignals).

 In some cases, multiple SSPs may want to participate in an auction, with the winners of separate auctions being passed up to another auction, run by another SSP.
 To facilitate these "component auctions", `componentAuctions` can optionally contain additional auction configurations for each seller's "component auction".
 The winning bid of each of these "component auctions" will be passed to the "top-level" auction.
 How bids are scored in this case is further described in [2.4 Scoring Bids in Component Auctions](#24-scoring-bids-in-component-auctions).
 The `AuctionConfig` of component auctions may not have their own `componentAuctions`.